Matt32609/Malaysia-ATM-Simulator/README.md

 4. Graceful Error Handling:
-- Instead of letting the program crash with scary code errors , I used try-except blocks to catch mistakes and provide helpful, human-readable instructions on how to fix them.
+- Instead of letting the program crash with code errors , I used try-except blocks to catch mistakes and provide helpful, human-readable instructions on how to fix them.

 5. Currency denomination adjustments: